Updated on April 15th, 2018

 - Microsoft: 12.8% 5-year dividend growth rate

 The profits of these large, stable technology companies are only growing.
-And, many technology has reasonably low payout ratios.
+And, many technology firms have fairly low payout ratios.
 These factors lead us to believe that the technology sector will continue to provide strong dividend growth investment opportunities for the foreseeable future.

 The technology sector has become an intriguing place to look for high-quality dividend investment opportunities.